Link Request Email Tips from Eric Ward

 In the above link request I received, it was immediately obvious that this person had never been to my site even though the email indicated otherwise.
 If this person really had been to my site, my name is the first thing he or she would have seen, and after a few minutes, they would see that I don’t offer a links page.

 3).
 Your name.
 Again, it’s just common courtesy.
 The person requesting a link is a human being and so are you.
 A first line like “Hello, Mr. Ward.
 My name is John Smith” tells me that at least this person has taken the time to find out who was running my website and is nice enough to tell me who he or she is.
 It also shows me that he or she didn’t send that same email to 4,000 other people unless by some bizarre coincidence their names were all “Mr. Ward.”

-(By now I I know you know my name, my site name, and URL.
-You obviously are not lying to me or spamming me).
+(By now the reader of the email knows you know his/her name, site name, and URL.
+You obviously are not lying to them or spamming them).

 Don’t show fake sincerity or imply friendship when, in fact, you’ve never met me.
 Be professional, courteous, and to the point.
 I really get turned off by email from people who act like we are buddies.

 5).
 Your site’s name and home page URL.
 “I am contacting you about my site, called ‘SiteName,’ which is located at http://www.SiteName.com”

 6).
 A SHORT paragraph that describes your site.
 Do not oversell your site or give them 76 reasons why they need to link to it.
 If they link to it, it wont be your email that earned the link.
 The email alone cannot earn a link, but it can certainly cost you a chance to earn one.
 The link will come when they look at your site and determine whether or not it’s linkworthy to them.

 7).
 The exact URL from your site you want them to link to.
 “Since I have a splash page that has some large images, you may prefer to use this URL for linking: http://www.SiteName.com/home2.html”